Some Obstructions to Solvable Points on Higher Genus Curves: When Quotients are of General Type

 \subsection{Proof of Theorem~\ref{mainthm}}

 The general case will be proven by factoring the quotient map through symmetric powers, before using a result on symmetric powers of higher dimensional varieties to conclude.
 Before this, we need some lemmas on the structure of transitive subgroups of $S_n$.
-The first of which is a slight generalisation of a result in Clark's book \cite{clark}.
+The first of which is a slight generalisation of a result in Clark's ``Elements of Abstract Algebra'' \cite{clark}.